 - b.
 Yachts ≥500GT: total (combined) propulsion power is the deciding factor for the engineer's CoC. - ii.
 Definition of Y1 Y4: the limitations relevant to chief engineers on large yachts are stated on Certificates of Competency issued by the UK MCA and in MSN 1869 (M+F). - iii.
-A deck officer with an AEC or MEOL qualification will be accepted for an engineering post requiring that qualification provided he or she is not the master and provided the minimum safe manning numbers are maintained.
-For yachts designated as short range yachts using the LY3 definition, the manning numbers will be considered on a case-by-case basis to allow the reduction of one crew member as long as the competency levels stipulated in Tables 1 or 2 are maintained.
+A deck officer with an engineers' qualification as indicated in Note a) of the above Table 3 will be accepted for an engineering post requiring that qualification (dual role) provided he or she is not the master.
+On a case-by-case basis for yachts operating up to 60Nm the manning may be reduced to 5 when operating with a dual role officer as above as long as the competency levels stipulated in Tables 1 or 2 are maintained.
+When operating above 60Nm the minimum of an additional yacht rating will be required to be carried in order to maintain the minimum manning numbers.